jsedgwick/mcp-agent/docs/inspector/milestones/2-observe/README.md

 The observe milestone delivers immediate debugging value by making mcp-agent workflows visible.
 Developers can see sessions, browse traces, inspect state, and understand why workflows pause.

+**Architectural Migration Note**: This milestone must implement all new features using the hook-based instrumentation pattern.
+Any new telemetry collection should use `instrument._emit()` and Inspector subscribers, NOT direct OpenTelemetry calls.
+The goal is to enrich existing spans created by legacy code while building new features the right way.

 ## Success Criteria

 - All workflow types (asyncio/Temporal) appear in unified session list